top of page

 ✅ Conclusion

 Magnesium is indispensable for maintaining overall health, influencing various bodily functions from energy production to bone integrity.
 Ensuring adequate intake through a balanced diet rich in green leafy vegetables, whole grains, and nuts is the best approach.
-For those unable to meet their needs through diet alone, supplementation may be beneficial, but it's essential to consult with a healthcare provider to avoid potential risks associated with excessive intake.
+For those unable to meet their needs through diet alone, supplementation may be beneficial.
+However, it's essential to consult with a healthcare provider to avoid potential risks associated with excessive intake.

 Comments